Client Services: 1-866-844-2522

 Iowa City IA 52242

-Q: Will you accept cells cultured from a Chorionic Villus (CV) or Amniotic Fluid (AF) specimen?
+Q: Will you accept cells cultured from chorionic villus or amniotic fluid specimens?

-A: Yes, we will accept both.
-Please note that the time from specimen collection to FSHD result is approximately
+A: Yes, we will accept either source of fetal cells.
+Please note that the time from specimen collection to FSHD

 Q: How many cultured cells does the lab need for testing?